frontarm/navi/packages/website/src/pages/tutorial/make-a-blog.md

 }
 ```

 As always, you can check the solution if you get stuck.
 And once you're done, let's figure out how to automate the creation of this list in the home page.
-Because seriously, ain't nobody gonna use a blog where you need to manually update a list each time you write a post.
+Because seriously, ain't nobody gonna use a blog where you need to update a stinkin' list with each post.

 Generating a list of posts